 I am a passionate cultural geographer, using my expertise in ethnography and semiotics to explore cultures.
 How brands live in cultures, how people consume them, and how their consumption alters cultures fascinates me.
 I’m also interested in the people who create branded messages and why so few of them are women, when women make the lion’s share of consumption decisions across the globe.

 Through Grow Cultural Geography I consult, specializing in ethnographic and semiotic explorations contextualizing branded cultural insights.
-In 2012 I co-authored the third edition of Advertising Creative: Strategy, Copy and Design and have numerous academic publications.
-In rare quiet moments I relish spinning what I’ve learned into short fiction or creating small sculptures.
+I’m busy editing the fifth edition of Advertising Creative: Strategy, Copy and Design and have numerous academic publications.
+In rare quiet moments I relish creating small sculptural artifacts and traveling.

 I make my home, during spring and fall, at Marquette University in Milwaukee Wisconsin.
 During the summer, I travel the globe exploring culture, consulting and presenting my work.
-At Marquette, I am an Associate Professor of Advertising and Director of the University Fine Arts program.
-In summer 2012 I taught my second global brand tracking class in London and Barcelona and plan a 2014 London/Prague class.
-I received the Dean’s Award for Teaching Excellence in 2007.
+At Marquette, I am a Full Professor of Advertising and chair of the Department of Strategic Communication.
+I am currently one of two Diversity and Inclusion Fellows.
+This summer (2018) I will be a Fellow with the Palestinian American Research Center studying advertising in Palestine.
+I’ve taught a global brand tracking class in London and Prague three time.
+I travel as much as possible to expand my understanding of the world.
+In 2007 I received the Dean’s Award for Teaching Excellence.

 If you’d like to know more about me or my work just shoot me an email at email@example.com.
 If you’d like to see an overview of CV, read on.